Mount Diablo High School: Academies

 The school features several specialized programs, known as "academies".
 Originally these were opt-in; a student could join an academy or choose to pursue their education without taking academy classes.
 Beginning in 2012 all sophomores and freshmen and all incoming students were required to enroll in one of four academies.
-While this decision was controversial, Mount Diablo High School continues to house all students from grades 9-12 within these four California Partnership Academies, in addition to the World Academy, which serves students who are new to the country and English language education.
+While this decision was controversial, Mount Diablo High School continued, until the 2023-2024 academic school year, to house all students from grades 9-12 within these four California Partnership Academies, in addition to the World Academy, which serves students who are new to the country and English language education.
+However, starting in the 2023-2024 school year, the school began to pull back from the California Partnership Academy model and transitioned the former academy courses into pathway electives any student could choose.
+This change began the 2022-2023 school year with the removal of the Academy of Construction & Mechanical Engineering (ACME), and the other three academies followed in August 2023.